 Our classic summer pudding recipe is an easy dessert made with seasonal berries like blueberries, raspberries and strawberries.
 This simple summer pudding serves 4-6 people and will take around 40 mins to prepare and cook.
 This delicious pud can be stored in an airtight container in the fridge for up to 2 days.
 This recipe is a great way to use up leftover bread that you might have sitting in the bread bin.
 A portion of this tasty dessert works out at only 230 calories per serving which is great if you’re counting calories or trying to make dessert a little healthier.
 The berries in this recipe count towards your 5-a-day.
+Any leftovers can be kept in the fridge for up to 2 days.
 Serve with cream or ice cream and enjoy!

 - 10-12 slices white bread, medium sliced (use bread that is 1-2 days old)